 The Meta excels on open steep terrain

 The Shimano Steps digital display also impressed our testers and was easy to read with colored lights to differentiate between power output settings.
 Each power output setting has a unique color associated with it to quickly and easily verify which mode you are in, and the display also provided valuable information on speed and remaining battery life.
 This small screen was tucked neatly on the handlebar next to the stem in a spot that didn't conflict with your knees while pedaling and was less susceptible to damage in the event of a crash.
-The HaiBike XDURO AllMtn 8.0 had a similar display, but it was less streamlined and harder to read, while the Specialized Turbo Levo FSR Comp 6Fattie didn't have a handlebar mounted display at all.
+The HaiBike XDURO AllMtn 8.0 had a similar display, but it was less streamlined and harder to read, while the Trek and Bulls bikes both had display/shifter units that are located on the handlebar by the left grip.

 The best-in-class digital display was easy to read and tucks neatly alongside the stem on the Meta Power Race.